fraim-ai/.github/.github/pull_request_template.md

 - [ ] I have created and linked a corresponding task in linear.app
 - [ ] My pull request adheres to the code style of this project
 - [ ] My pull request adheres to our naming conventions
-- [ ] My code requires changes to the documentation
+- [ ] I've added the appropriate PR tags (eg. major, minor, patch, bug, etc.)
 - [ ] I have updated the documentation as required (docstrings, architecture diagrams, coda docs, etc.)
 - [ ] I have added/updated the appropriate tests
 - [ ] All the tests have passed
+- [ ] I've added/updated stories for UI changes
+- [ ] I've updated the CHANGELOG.md file with a summary of my changes

 ## ℹ Additional Information